ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Transporting CMW in COSE and JOSE Web Tokens

-To allow embedding CMWs and CMW collections into CBOR-based protocols and web APIs, this document defines two `"cmw"` claims for JSON Web Tokens (JWT) and CBOR Web Tokens (CWT).
+To facilitate the embedding of CMWs and CMW collections in CBOR-based protocols and web APIs, this document defines two `"cmw"` claims for use with JSON Web Tokens (JWT) and CBOR Web Tokens (CWT).

-Their definitions are provided in {{iana-jwt}} and {{iana-cwt}} respectively.
+The definitions for these claims can be found in {{iana-jwt}} and {{iana-cwt}}, respectively.

 ## Encoding Requirements